mvallet91/JELAI/README.md

     - `python -m venv jupyterlab`
     - `source jupyterlab/bin/activate`, on Windows use `jupyterlab\Scripts\activate`
     - `python.exe -m pip install -r interface_requirements.txt`
-3. Create your environment variables file, where you will add the address of the Ollama server:
+3. Create your environment variables file, where you will add the address of the Ollama server you're using:
     - Create an **.env** file in the **ds-tutor** directory
-    - Add the following line to the **.env** file: `base_url=http://localhost:11434` or the address of your Ollama server
+    - Add the following line to the **.env** file: `base_url=http://localhost:11434` if you have it local or the address of your Ollama server
-4. On the first terminal, still running the **chatbot** environment and run the LangChain server:
+4. On the first terminal, still running the **chatbot** environment and run the LLM-handler server:
     - `python history_app.py`
+    - Type `Ctrl+C` to stop the server.
+This server must be active to process the chat messages.
-5. Open a new terminal, activate the (**chatbot**) environment and run the chatbot interactively:
+5. Open a new terminal, activate the (**chatbot**) environment and run the chatbot handler:
     - `source chatbot/bin/activate` on Windows use `chatbot\Scripts\activate`
-    - `python chat_interact.py -chatfile-path  /path-to-chat/EDA.chat`
+    - `python .\jupyterhub-docker\user-notebook\chat_interact.py working-directory` and this will check for any new chats created in the directory provided and send them to the chatbot server.
+    - Type `Ctrl+C` to stop the chatbot handler.
+This script must be active to send the chat messages to the chatbot server.
 6. Add the jupyterlab-pioneer [configuration](https://jupyter-server.readthedocs.io/en/latest/operators/configuring-extensions.html) file to the JupyterLab configuration directory:
     - On the terminal with the **jupyterlab** environment, run `jupyter --path`
     - Copy the config file (see the [examples](https://github.com/educational-technology-collective/jupyterlab-pioneer/tree/main/configuration_examples)), named **jupyter_jupyterlab_pioneer_config.py** to the appropriate path.
 For development, use the **file_exporter** and set the correct path.
+    - You only have to do this once, the configuration will be saved in the JupyterLab configuration directory.
 6. On the terminal with the **jupyterlab** environment, run the JupyterLab interface:
     - `jupyter lab`
+    - The JupyterLab interface will open in your browser.
+You can now interact with the chatbot and use the JupyterLab-Pioneer extension to log telemetry data.
+7. To run the :construction: experimental :construction: log processing script, activate the **chatbot** environment and run the script:
+    - `python process_logs.py path-to-log-file path-to-output-directory`
+    - This script will process the logs in the **logs** file (the one configured in **jupyter_jupyterlab_pioneer_config.py**) and create a JSON file with the processed logs for each notebook in the given directory.
+    - For the LLM to see the logs as context, <ins>the notebook and the chat file must have the same name</ins>.